nimbly/Syndicate/README.md

 ```

 In this example, we would like to use a Redis queue for our deadletters and to push them into the `foo_service_deadletter` queue.

+The `deadletter` implementation is used any time a message could not be routed and no default handler was provided *or* if you explicitly return `Response::deadletter` from your event handler.

 ### Container